Florida Brain Injury Attorneys

 The medical community often divides brain injuries into three categories of progressive severity.
 Physicians sometimes distinguish the levels of brain injury as follows:

 - Moderate.
 A moderate TBI can cause a loss of consciousness from a few minutes to hours and may cause lethargy, vomiting, and/or convulsions.
-Typically moderate TBI patients have abnormal brain scans and often end up with impairments that are quite disabling.
+Typically, moderate TBI patients have abnormal brain scans and often end up with impairments that are quite disabling.

 - Severe.
 A severe TBI may cause the same signs and symptoms as a moderate TBI, along with an extended period of unconsciousness, coma, or even death.
 However, for those who survive a severe traumatic brain injury, the lasting impact may be totally disabling, both physically and cognitively.

-Unfortunately, when it comes to TBIs, as discussed above, even the cases that seem mild can be serious, since the brain and central nervous system affects your ability to function.
+When it comes to TBIs, even the cases that seem mild can be serious, since the brain and central nervous system affect your ability to function.
 That is why it is important to get medical treatment, even when a head injury seems minor.
 Keep in mind that the longer you delay treatment, the greater the chances of developing serious cognitive impairments.
-Symptoms to be aware of include, but are not limited to:

 - Vomiting